vapor-ware/synse/README.md

 - [**vapor-ware/synse-cli**][synse-cli]: A CLI that allows you to easily interact with Synse Server and Plugins directly from the command line.

-- [**vapor-ware/synse-graphql**][synse-graphql]: A GraphQL wrapper around Synse Server's HTTP API that provides a powerful query language enabling simple aggregations and operations over multiple devices.
-It also provides a [Prometheus][prometheus] exporter for the metrics it gathers.

 # Synse Plugins
 In addition to the core components listed above, there is a growing collection of plugins